vincenzoiovino/timelock.fs/README.md

 ### Install without compilation

 #### Automatic installation
-Just run 'setup.bat', grant admin permissions (needed to install the Windows extensions) and you are done.
+Just run `setup.bat`, grant admin permissions (needed to install the Windows extensions) and you are done.

 #### Manual installation
 If the previous installation does not work, you should do the following manual installation.